Apurva Sanghi: Career

-In 1998, Sanghi secured his first job in the private sector in Washington DC, working on restructuring and privatization of utilities in the US, Latin America and South Asia for an economics consulting firm.He joined the World Bank in 2000 to work on the World Bank’s first private sector development strategy.
-He then moved to Singapore where he led the Asia regional operations of the World Bank-PPIAF.
-Upon returning to Washington DC with the World Bank, Sanghi led an inter-disciplinary World Bank - United Nations team that published the first major analysis on the economics of disasters, endorsed by several Nobel economist laureates.
-He was a lead author for the Intergovernmental Panel on Climate Change (IPCC)’s Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation.
+In 1998, Sanghi secured his first job in the private sector in Washington DC, working on restructuring and privatization of utilities in the US, Latin America and South Asia for an economics consulting firm.
+He joined the World Bank in 2000 to work on the World Bank's first private sector development strategy.
+He moved to Singapore where he led the Asia regional operations of the World Bank-PPIAF.
+Upon returning to Washington DC with the World Bank, Sanghi led an inter-disciplinary World Bank-United Nations team that published the first major analysis on the economics of disasters, endorsed by several Nobel economist laureates.
+He was a lead author of the Intergovernmental Panel on Climate Change (IPCC)'s Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation.

-In 2012, Sanghi began his first role in Africa as the World Bank's Lead Economist for Kenya, Rwanda, Uganda, and Eritrea.
+In 2012, Sanghi began his first role in Africa as the World Bank's lead economist for Kenya, Rwanda, Uganda, and Eritrea.
 Based in Nairobi, Sanghi was the first to estimate how much each Kenyan county contributes to national growth.
-His work later earned him recognition from Forbes and others, for his efforts to fix misleading GDP figures.
+His work later earned recognition from Forbes and others, for his efforts at fixing misleading GDP figures.

 Sanghi delivered a live TEDx talk from the Kakuma Refugee Camp in Kenya in 2018.
 His talk balanced the strain of refugee presence, for example, on the local environment with the economic benefits of refugee presence.
 He also frequently spoke and wrote about Kenyan growth challenges, and the emergence of the Kenyan oil market, emphasizing challenges and potential to transform the country's economy.

-Sanghi co-authored the World Bank Policy Research Working Paper with Dylan Johnson titled, “Deal or No Deal: Strictly Business for China in Kenya?" in 2016.
+Sanghi co-authored the World Bank policy research working paper with Dylan Johnson titled "Deal or No Deal: Strictly Business for China in Kenya?" in 2016.
 The paper critically examined China's economic presence in Kenya, challenging prevailing myths and offering nuanced insights into the bilateral relationship.
 While in Africa, Sanghi co-authored an op-ed with Nobelist Nobelist Kenneth J. Arrow which drew attention to harnessing the role of technology and incentives to improve health outcomes in Africa and elsewhere.